ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Bethel University Tuition Information

-If these numbers seem daunting, remember, the "sticker price" of tuition doesn't always mean much if you plan to use financial aid to help pay for college.
-Many students owe much less than the total tuition after grants, scholarships, and tuition discounts kick in.
-Additionally, student loans can make the amount you do have to pay out of pocket more manageable until you're done with college.
+Remember, the total cost of tuition isn't the final cost for attending college.
+Many students owe a lot less than the sticker price after grants, scholarships, and tuition discounts are applied.
+Additionally, student loans can make theactual cost of attending college feel more doable until you're done with college.

-Bethel University is a private, religious institution, which means it has the same tuition for residents of Indiana as it does for residents from other states.
+Bethel University is a private, religious institution, so it has the same tuition for students from Indiana as it does for students who live in other states.

 Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
-Don't forget to check your state's guidelines for how to qualify for in-state tuition.
+Don't forget to verify your state's criteria for as an in-state resident.
 Every state has its own rules about what makes someone eligible for in-state tuition.
 In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be other criteria as well, depending on the state you and your parents currently live in.
+There may be additional requirements as well, depending on where you live.

 Explore other Indiana colleges